danog/MadelineProto/docs/index.md

 There are multiple download methods that allow you to download a file to a directory, to a file or to a stream.
-The first parameter of these functions must always be either a [messageMediaPhoto](https://daniil.it/MadelineProto/API_docs/constructors/messageMediaPhoto.html) or a [messageMediaDocument](https://daniil.it/MadelineProto/API_docs/constructors/messageMediaDocument.html) object or a bot API file id.
+The first parameter of these functions must always be either a [messageMediaPhoto](https://daniil.it/MadelineProto/API_docs/constructors/messageMediaPhoto.html) or a [messageMediaDocument](https://daniil.it/MadelineProto/API_docs/constructors/messageMediaDocument.html) object, an [EncryptedMessage](https://daniil.it/MadelineProto/API_docs/types/EncryptedMessage.html) or a bot API file id.
 These objects are usually received in updates, see `bot.php` for examples

 ```